Shanghai & Nanjing, China – 1986

 It’s a sunny 80 degrees today which I thoroughly enjoyed.
 I slept well which gave me a little more energy.
 We started out by climbing up 392 steps to Dr. Sun Yat Sen’s tomb.
 Whew!
 I made it without too much trouble.
 The view of the rolling green hills was so beautiful.

-We stopped for a few minutes at a tall drum tower where a class of 5 year old children were also touring.
+We stopped for a few minutes at a tall drum tower where a class of 5-year-old children was also touring.
 They were so cute as they walked hand in hand through the tower!

 Then we ate dinner and went to a variety show.
 It was lots of fun with a string quartet, singers, a kungfu demonstration, and a hilarious bird imitator.
 My eyes are closing fast.